brianmtreese/briantree.se/_posts/2024/11/2024-11-01-when-not-to-use-an-effect-in-angular.md

 ---
 layout: post
-title: "Angular Effects Gone Wrong?
-Here’s an Example… Includes a Fix!"
+title: "Angular effect(): When NOT to Use It and Better Alternatives"
 date: "2024-11-01"
 video_id: "rExv-jyKqcE"
 tags: